|

 The Wrong Kind of Email

 Phishing is the tactic of a hacker attempting to gain information or easy money by posing as someone the victim knows.
-This type of attack most often happens over email or text message, coming from similar addresses.
+This type of attack most often happens over email or text messages, coming from similar addresses.
 Let’s say you’re a [email protected], an assistant or front office manager might get an email from [email protected] asking for records or passwords to be forwarded.
 To be clear, this is the most common way that accounts are compromised with cloud technology, as the technology itself is substantially more sophisticated than most people attempting to compromise it.

-Defending against phishing is simple, especially with resources and training for your staff, like outlining the official channels you’ll use to communicate with employees and make it clear that communication outside of that should be seen as suspicious.
+Defending against phishing is simple, especially with resources and training for your staff, like outlining the official channels you’ll use to communicate with employees and making it clear that communication outside of that should be seen as suspicious.

 Above and Beyond the Privacy Policy